CatX711/LingoLang/README.md

 <br />

-`Ah yes, another adition to the multitude of pointless creations I own.
+>Ah yes, another adition to the multitude of pointless creations I own.
+>

-- Daniel
+>  - Daniel

-`
+>